Utah Early Literacy Providers:

 The Utah Humanities Council (UHC) believes that early success in reading is a critical component to all later learning.
 UHC’s Reading Readiness Initiative aims to develop long-term partnerships with organizations that are dedicated to preparing young children (through grade three) for a lifetime of reading.

-Utah State Board of Education Literacy and Early Childhood
+Utah State Board of Education Teaching and Learning

 The Utah State Board of Education is committed to bringing literacy and numeracy, high quality instruction, and relevant curriculum with high standards to all Utah classrooms and measuring efforts with effective assessment.